 A solutions architect is responsible for building and implementing IT systems architectures that meet the set business requirements.
 Their role starts with gathering the requirements, understanding the specifications, evaluating the systems that are in place, and working closely with stakeholders to deliver the right solution.

 In general, the solutions architect’s role is to explain the business requirements to the development team and lead them in building a product that can solve real business issues effectively.
-The position is very responsible and requires a wide-ranging IT skillset and knowledge.
+The position is very responsible and requires wide-ranging IT skills and knowledge.
 With companies increasingly relying on software and emerging technologies, the role of a solutions architect will continue to gain weight.

 At Intellectsoft, we have gathered the best specialists including accomplished IT solutions architects.
 Our company has more than 15 years of experience in the outsourcing market and a track record of successful collaboration with international businesses and Fortune 500 companies.

 We offer a wide range of services starting from software, mobile, and web app development to outstaffing and IT consulting services.
 Intellectsoft has extensive experience across various industries such as healthcare, logistics, construction, fintech, and others.

 Feel free to see the list of top client cases to see how our team has solved the business challenges of our clients and how custom software solutions can take operations to the next level.